 Complaint and investigation procedure

 If you have a complaint about an incident of harassment, immediately ask the offending party to stop, unless that makes you uncomfortable.
-You should also immediately report the matter to either Jon, Joe or Buck Fetters regardless of whether you ask the offending party to stop or not.
+You should also immediately report the matter to either Jon, Joe, Elyse and/or Buck Fetters regardless of whether you ask the offending party to stop or not.
 You can always raise concerns and make reports without fear of reprisal or retaliation.

 Additionally, any manager who becomes aware of possible sexual or other unlawful harassment should promptly advise Jon or Joe who will handle the matter in a timely and confidential manner.